-The data security risk materialises if the data or the data system is not at the right persons' disposal, the information has changed or ended up in the possession of outsiders.
-Orion manages the risks concerning information and information management systems by means of regular risk assessments, protection of operational premises and data systems, by practices which strengthen information security and by ensuring the employees' awareness of the risks and threats concerning data security.
+The information or cyber security risk materialises if the information or the information system is not at the right persons' disposal, the information has unintentionally or maliciously changed or ended up in the possession of outsiders.
+Orion manages the risks concerning information and information management systems and information and cyber security by means of regular risk assessments, protection of operational premises and data systems, by practices which strengthen information and cyber security and by ensuring the employees' awareness of the risks and threats concerning information and cyber security.